getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.10 Module scope

-The outermost scope of a module follows the same `def`-at-top rule as a bare block: `def`, `defn`, and `deft` may interleave at the top of the scope, and general statements follow.
+The outermost scope of a module has an unmarked (implicit) **`def` section** at its top (§2.1.1): `def`, `defn`, and `deft` may interleave with no enclosing syntactic delimiter, and general statements follow.
 The module's frame is the root of the frame chain for all expressions evaluated within the module.

 Modules additionally admit `import` -- which appears only as an initializer value on a top-of-scope `def` (e.g., `def Std: import "#Std";`) -- and `export` -- a statement form unique to module scope.
 Both are detailed in §8.